Enhancement of efficiency in the Dicke model quantum heat engine

 Is important to mention that the thermodynamics of the models studied here, correspond to indistinguishable particles in a two level system.
 For this situation, the Hilbert space of the set of $N$ particles is $N-$dimensional, and thermodynamic quantities are not extensive.
-A different behavior is observed for the distinguishable cases, which correspond to a set of $N$ two-level atoms.
-In such case the Hilbert space is $2^N-$ dimensional, and the thermodynamic quantities are extensive \cite{cejnar,relano}.
-In the last case thermal phase transitions are observed, nevertheless in the indistinguishable cases do not, where only appears QPT (see Appendix \ref{apptft} and for the Dicke model in the ultrastrong-coupling regime \cite{Dicke05}).
-An interesting extension of this work could be the analysis of QHEs when the substance corresponds to the same models studied in this work but in the distinguishable cases.
+In the last case thermal phase transitions are observed, nevertheless in the indistinguishable cases do not, where only appears quantum phase transition (see \cite{Dicke05} for the Dicke model in the ultrastrong-coupling regime).
+An interesting extension of this work is to study the Lipkin-Meshkov-Glick model that describes an ensemble of two-level system with all-to-all interaction.
+The Lipkin-Meshkov-Glick model exhibits a transition from paramagnetic phase ($\lambda<\lambda_C=\omega_0$) to ferromagnetic phase ($\lambda>\lambda_C=\omega_0$).
+A recent theoretical study \cite{ma} defines a quantum heat engine with the isotropic Lipkin-Meshkov-Glick model.
+The authors proved that higher values of efficiency are obtained (getting Carnot's value at some cases) when during the thermodynamic cycle the substance undergoes a quantum phase transition.
+The study of the anisotropy in the self-interaction in the Lipkin-Meshkov-Glick model and its relation to the quantum heat engine efficiency is under investigation by the authors.